st003/static-site-gen/docs/README.md

 {% block <name> %}
 ```

-During site generation, the content to be replaced into the layout block tag is pulled from the text within a set of identically named wrapper tags in the page:
+Where name is the user defined name of the block.
+During site generation, the page content to be merged into a layout's block tag(s) is pulled from the text wrapped by a similarly named block start and end tag:

 ```
 {% block <name> %}